joshuakofler/ZPGBL/README.md

 ## License

-This project is licensed under the [MIT License](https://choosealicense.com/licenses/mit/) - see the LICENSE file for details.
+This software is licensed under the [MIT License](https://choosealicense.com/licenses/mit/) - see the LICENSE file for details.
+The simulation data (simulation-data.csv) is licensed under the [CC-BY-4.0 License](https://creativecommons.org/licenses/by/4.0/legalcode).